seamanticscience/mitgcm_mods/README.md

 # mitgcm_mods
-Modifications to the core MITgcm code that I have written
+Modifications to the core MITgcm code that I have written for various projects.

-This code for the first release (Checkpoint63m) is for an older version of MITgcm (Checkpoint63m) and compatible modifications for later versions will be released as and when.
+This code (referenced by the DOI below) is for an older version of MITgcm (Checkpoint63m) - compatible modifications for later versions will be released as and when via new code branches.

 <a href="https://zenodo.org/badge/latestdoi/87344333"><img src="https://zenodo.org/badge/87344333.svg" alt="DOI"></a>